 Illinois Distinguished Postdoctoral Research Associates

-Department of Chemical and Biomolecular Engineering
+Department of Gender and Women’s Studies

 Department of Psychology

-Department of Materials Science & Engineering
+Renee Harton – Department of Materials Science & Engineering

 Renee Harton is an Illinois Distinguished Postdoctoral Scholar conducting research in the labs of Professor David Cahill and Professor Nadya Mason.
 She received her Bachelor of Science from the Massachusetts Institute of Technology and her Doctor of Philosophy from the University of Michigan, both in the field of Physics.
 Her research area focuses primarily on studying the magnetization dynamics of intermetallic magnetic compounds in the fast and ultrafast regime using both Time-Domain Thermoreflectance and the Time-Resolved Magneto-Optic Kerr Effect.

-Department of Fine & Applied Arts / Krannert Art Museum
+Blair Smith – Department of Fine & Applied Arts / Krannert Art Museum

 Blair Smith loves to rigorously play and make Black girl sounds, spaces, lands, planets, and galaxies with Black girls.
 Her artist-scholar-curator dreams and praxis emerge where Black girlhood as a creative and relation building life force with Black girls/women, Black feminist poetics, sound, and alternative modes of cultural work and production meet.
 Her work previously explored poetics and sound as practiced with Black girls and collective Saving Our Lives Hear Our Truths (SOLHOT), a space to envision Black girlhood and our world anew, locally and galaxy-wide.